cboelsen/tastytopping/docs/optimization.rst

 Update multiple fields
 ----------------------

-When a resource has caching turned off, it's still possible to update multiple fields in a single request using :py:meth:`tastytopping.resource.Resource.update`:
+As a shortcut, it's possible to update multiple fields in a single request using :py:meth:`tastytopping.resource.Resource.update`, which will also update the resource remotely (ie. effectively call :py:meth:`tastytopping.resource.Resource.save`).

 ::